Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 **git checkout**
 `git checkout` command works with files, commits and branches.
 It can be used to view old commits.
 You can also restore a historic version of a file using `git checkout` plus a commit hash.
 This way, you can reset files to earlier revisions without touching the rest of the project.

 **Deleting** a branch: make sure you're not on the branch you want to delete otherwise it will not work: `git branch -d branch-name`
 Delete a **remote** branch:   `git push origin --delete branch-name`
 Delete a **local** branch:   `git branch -d branch-name`
 This pulls your branch from origin if you do not have it locally:   `git checkout -b branch-name origin/branch-name`

-Safely **merging** a branch: go onto the branch you want merge into, then merge in your chosen branch:
+Safely **merging** a branch: go onto the branch you want merge into, then merge in your chosen branch using the following command:
 `git merge branch-name --no-commit --no-ff`
-(the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into)
+(the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into).

 ### Renaming master branch to main
 Manually set upstream so that you do not get branch 'main' set up to track remote branch 'master' from 'origin'.